Career in Epidemiology Course in India: Courses, Admission, Eligibility, Colleges, Job, Salary etc.

 Rajendra Memorial Research Institute of Medical SciencesPatna

-Job Opportunities for an Epidemiologist
+Job Opportunities

-There are lots of non-profit as well as profit organizations, such as medical device or pharmaceutical companies, that offer job positions for Epidemiologists.
+There are a lot of non-profit as well as profit organizations, such as medical device or pharmaceutical companies, that offer job positions for Epidemiologists.
 Government organizations like the World Health Organization (WHO), Health Protection Agency (HPA) and Center for Disease Control and Prevention (CDC) or hospitals offer career opportunities every year.

 Job profile